 The diet you feed your Chin has to be rich in fiber.
 According to experts, you need to feed between 15 to 35% of fiber to your chinchilla daily.
 This fiber should mainly come from hay, like timothy and orchard hay.

 In this regard, they are similar to guinea pigs.
 Both animals need a constant supply of hay all the time.
 As a rule of thumb, you may want to provide a pile of hay as big as your chinchilla’s body on a daily basis.
 I just keep the hay feeder full at all times

 The other main component of its diet should be pellets.
 We’ll cover those below.
-You can supplement the hay and pellet diet with vegetables like carrot, kale, celery, alfalfa, and squash.
+You can supplement the hay and pellet diet with certain vegetables.